amoghagrawal/amogh_phase2/curated/Forensics.md

 # 5. Re:Draw

 > Her screen went black and a strange command window flickered to life, lines of text flashed across before everything went silent.
 Moments later, the system crashed.
-By sheer luck, we recovered a memory dump.
+By sheer luck, we recovered a memory dump. <br>
-> Note: There are three stages to this challenge and you will find three flags.
+> Note: There are three stages to this challenge and you will find three flags. <br>
 > What we know: just before the crash, a black command window flickered across the screen, something in its output might still be visible if you dig through memory.
 She was drawing when it happened, and remnants of a painting program linger, which could reveal more if inspected in the right way.
-Finally, a mysterious archive hides deeper in memory, likely holding the last piece of her work.
+Finally, a mysterious archive hides deeper in memory, likely holding the last piece of her work. <br>
 > Chal file: https://drive.google.com/file/d/10bSczFPLichF-_qRXw0BYMaFvpTSwQd1/view?usp=drive_link

 ## Solution: